Sylvain-Barde/stackTex/README.md

 ## Setting up a build file for output generation

-If no exercise list is provided in the `exList` field of the JSON file, the toolbox will default to the `compendium` template:
-- `build_tex` will build a `.pdf` reference document containing the entire question bank.
-- `build_xml` will build a `.xml` file that can be used to import the entire question bank into Moodle.
+A build file is a JSON document containing all the instructions required for stackTex to build either a `.tex + .pdf` document or an `.xml` file using on the range of output templates.
+This section details the types of output that can be generated and the various options available to configure the output.

 ### Available output templates